 According to the CDC over half of American adults are overweight (55%)?
 Apparently so, according to the the NHANES surveys.
 It is possible to be labelled as overweight, even if your weight is below the 50th percentile.
 This bothered me, and maybe you too?
 So I developed my own criteria: the halls.md v2 criteria.
 (And update in 2015, many years later, I’m thinking of making a version 3 criteria, based on newer information.)

 A little history of this website.
-The oldest version of my calculator was calculating percentiles based on older data.
-It was like comparing yourself to an "idealized" population from about 35 years ago.
+The oldest version of my BMI calculator was calculating percentiles based on older data.
+It was like comparing yourself to an “idealized” population from about 35 years ago.
 Now, the current halls.md calculators are using the most recent data available, from a fatter recent American population.
-It’s not flattering to Americans in general, but at least there is more room for you, in middle ranges of percentiles.
+It’s not flattering to Americans in general, but at least there is more room for you, in the middle bmi range of percentiles.